sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 - 6 difficult words exist.
 - User fixes 3 cleanly.
 - Next review session shows 3.
-- Once all are fixed, the review/revisit option disappears.
+- Once all are fixed, the Review difficult words option disappears.

 This should happen immediately as progress updates.

-Resolved recap-due words must not keep the visible review/revisit option on the homepage or end screen.
+Resolved recap-due words must not keep the visible Review difficult words option on the homepage or end screen.

 ## 14. Recommendation logic